The Academy Trust

 What Does the Board Do?

 The Board of Governors at Hereford Sixth Form College come together with the common goal of supporting the educational ethos of the College, ensuring its financial integrity, and maintaining a sustained quality of provision for its students.
 The role of the Board is extremely important and varied.
-The main responsibilities are:
+The main responsibilities include:

 - to determine the educational character and strategic vision for the College